berkeley-cdss/curriculum-guide/workflow/distributing-notebooks.md

 :align: center
 :name: extension icon

-Icon showing the Datahub-link-generator extension
+Icon showing the DataHub-link-generator extension
 ```

 - As a last step, Select "Copy nbgitpuller link" button which generates a shareable link that opens your assignment in the choosen interface or "Open in tab" button which opens the notebook in a new tab.